|

 81. selfish

-concerned chiefly or only with yourself and your advantage to the exclusion of others
+concerned chiefly with your own advantage

 Hobbes